Featured Issue: FY2024 Cap-Subject H-1B Filing Season

 Cap-Subject H-1B Filing Tips and Resources for FY2024

-Join members of AILA’s USCIS Case Assistance Committee and HQ Benefits Committee on March 31 as they provide a review of some of the best filing tips and resources that may be useful for the FY2024 filing season and beyond.
+AILA’s USCIS Case Assistance Committee and HQ Benefits Committee on provided a review of some of the best filing tips and resources that may be useful for the FY2024 filing season and beyond.

 Resources and Information for the FY2024 H-1B Cap Filing Season